jmacdon/LDblocks_GRCh38/README.md

 ```

-After generating subsetted VCF files, we interpolated data from the
+After generating subsetted VCF files, we interpolated data from deCode
-deCode genetic map file using an R script (interpolate.R), which
+and pyhro genetic map files using an R script (interpolate.R or
-generates the expected format for LDetect.
-This file is self-contained
+interpolate_pyrho.R), which generates the expected format for
-and can be called at the command line, using `R --vanilla <
+LDetect.
+This file is self-contained and can be called at the command
+line, using `R --vanilla < interpolate.R` (or interpolate_pyhro.R,
-interpolate.R` to output gzipped genetic map files for each
+depending on the source data) to output gzipped genetic map files for
-chromosome.
+each chromosome.
 If the Bioconductor `GenomicFeatures` package is not
 installed, it will be automatically installed.
-In addition, if the
+If the
-deCode data are not in the working directory, they will be downloaded
+recombination map data are not in the working directory, they will be
-automatically.
+downloaded automatically in the case of deCODE, or an error will be
+issued with a link to manually download and uncompress the pyhro data.